pactumjs/pactumjs.github.io/integration-testing.md

 Not all APIs perform simple CRUD operations.
 Some operations take time & for such scenarios **pactum** allows us to add custom retry handlers that will wait for specific conditions to happen before attempting to make assertions on the response. (*Make sure to update test runners default timeout*)

 Use `retry` to specify your retry strategy.
 It accepts options object as an argument.
-If the strategy function returns true, it will perform the request again.
+If the strategy function returns `false`, it will perform the request again.

 ### retryOptions